guochengqian/deep_learning_phd_wiki/contents/env_install.md

     pip install tqdm

 Install the env above by: `source deepgcn_env_install.sh`.
 Now you install the new env called deepgcn, `conda activate deepgcn` and have fun!
+The official guide how to use anaconda is [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ### Jupyter Lab
-[Jupyter lab](https://jupyter.org/) Project Jupyter exists to develop open-source software, open-standards, and services for interactive computing across dozens of programming languages.
+[Jupyter lab](https://jupyter.org/): Jupyter exists to develop open-source software, open-standards, and services for interactive computing across dozens of programming languages.
 It's automatically installed when you install anaconda3.
 You have to add conda env to jupyter lab manually by code below.
     ```
     conda activate myenv
     python -m ipykernel install --user --name myenv --display-name "Python (myenv)"
     ```

 Remote Support!
 Sometimes, we may need to run jupyter lab on our laptop but use the hardware and env of remote workstation.
 How to do that?
 Open one terminal in your laptop, then open jupyter lab by code below
     ```
     ssh remoteAccount@eremoteIp # connect remote server